xperseguers/t3ext-extractor/Documentation/Index.rst

         en

     :Description:
-        This extension detects and extracts metadata and text (EXIF / IPTC / XMP / ...) from potentially thousand different file types (such as MS Word/Powerpoint/Excel documents and PDF) and bring them automatically and natively to TYPO3 when uploading assets.
-Can take advantage of Apache Tika and other external tools.
+        This extension detects and extracts metadata (EXIF / IPTC / XMP / ...) from potentially thousand different file types (such as MS Word/Powerpoint/Excel documents, PDF and images) and bring them automatically and natively to TYPO3 when uploading assets.
+Works with built-in PHP functions but takes advantage of Apache Tika and other external tools for enhanced metadata extraction.

     :Keywords:
         Metadata, Content Analysis, Tika, FAL